openwebcraft/node-hapi-docker-boiler/README.md

 >
 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## TODO:
-* Explain installation and execution
+* Service to service communication example and testing example
 * List of changes to create a new MS
 * lint?
-* compose to run locally with nodemon
-* compose to test locally with nodemon
-* docker compose inheritance
+* docker compose inheritance with "extends" (not supported in compose v3)